The 4th of July Patriotic Concert is presented by the Vail Valley Foundation at the Gerald R. Ford Amphitheater.

 **100% of ticket proceeds will go to the Vail Veterans Program**

-The Annual Patriotic Concert featuring the Dallas Symphony Orchestra presented by the Vail Valley Foundation at the Gerald R. Ford Amphitheater.
-Gates Open at 12:30PM.
-Performance Begins at 2:00PM.
-Tickets go on sale July 1 at 8:00AM only at the Amphitheater Box Office.
+The 4th of July Patriotic Concert, featuring the Dallas Symphony Orchestra and Byron Stripling on trumpet, is presented by the Vail Valley Foundation at the Gerald R. Ford Amphitheater.

 JEFF TYZIK, conductor